fullmetaltac/interview-notes/devops/git.md

 hello
 ```

-There should now be two repositories in your work directory: the original “hello” repository and the newly cloned “cloned_hello” repository.
+There should now be two repositories in your work directory: the original "hello" repository and the newly cloned "cloned_hello" repository.

 ## Lab 38: Review the Cloned Repository

 **Look at the cloned repository**

-Let’s take a look at the cloned repository.
+Let's take a look at the cloned repository.

 ```shell
 $ cd cloned_hello